Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Data Extraction

-Kafka Connector provides a special syntax to be used in the configuration file to extract information from a deserialized Kafka record.
+Kafka Connector provides a special syntax for writing expression to extract information from a deserialized Kafka record.
 Such a syntax, denoted within `#{...}`, uses the _Extraction Keys, a set of predefined constants that reference specific parts of the record structure:

 - `#{KEY}`, the key
 - `#{VALUE}`, the value